-The last piece of targeting you’ll need to consider is HOW OFTEN to display the interaction.
+The last piece of targeting you’ll need to consider is HOW OFTEN or WHEN to display the interaction.
 There are different options for this depending on the interaction type.
-Notes each only display to a customer once ever, and you can pre-set a start and end date for each particular Note.
+Notes each only display to a customer once ever, and you can pre-set a start and end date and time for each particular Note.

-Surveys also allow you to pre-set a start and end date, as well as a response threshold for the survey.
-If you set a survey to run for seven days or until you have 100 responses, the survey will stay active until the first threshold is hit, deactivating at that point.
+Surveys also allow you to pre-set a start and end date and time, as well as a response threshold for the survey.
+If you set a Survey to run for seven days or until you have 100 responses, the survey will stay active until the first threshold is hit, deactivating at that point.
 Surveys also allow you to decide if you would like to surface the same survey to someone multiple times and if you would like to accept multiple responses from the same person.

-Ratings Prompts are shown, at most, once per device per app version.
-You can set additional parameters around the number of app launches a customer has performed in the installed app version and the number of days since they first utilized that version, as well as the amount of time that has passed since they last saw a Ratings Prompt.
+Love and Rating Dialogs are shown, at most, once per device per app version.
+You can set additional parameters around the number of app launches a customer has performed in the installed app version and the number of days since they first utilized that version, as well as the amount of time that has passed since they last saw a Rating Dialog.

 Looking for More Assistance?

-Now it’s your turn to get started interacting with your customers, at the right place, and right time!
-If you’d like more guidance on this matter, please don’t hesitate to reach out.
-Our team is here to help answer any questions and assist you along the way.
-Please contact us at firstname.lastname@example.org
+Now it’s your turn to get started interacting with your customers!
+If you’d like more guidance, please don’t hesitate to reach out to your Customer Success Manager or firstname.lastname@example.org.